RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 * Directory `rkhs/` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
   - File `generate7.R` is used to generate the data used for this simulation study.
   - File `helpers.py` contains the main function `RKHS_microbiome` which implements RKHS-TD and S-RKHS-TD.
 Setting `sketch = False` will implement RKHS-TD, and `sketch = True` will implement S-RKHS-TD.
-  - Directory `setting1/` and `setting2/` contain the codes for simulation studies of RKHS-TD and S-RKHS-TD with target rank 2 and 1 respectively, including performing the decomposition and plotting the figures in the paper.
+  - Directory `setting1/` and `setting2/` contain the codes for simulation studies of RKHS-TD and S-RKHS-TD with target rank 5 and 2 respectively, including performing the decomposition and plotting the figures in the paper.
 * Directory `grkhs_poisson/` includes the files used for the simulation study involving GRKHS-TD and S-GRKHS-TD in the paper.
   - File `generate8.R` is used to generate the data used for this simulation study.
   - File `helper_counts_v2.py` contains the main functions which implement GRKHS-TD and S-GRKHS-TD with Poisson loss.
 Function `RKHS_generalized_microbiome_counts` implements GRKHS-TD, and function `RKHS_generalized_sketch_microbiome_counts` implements S-GRKHS-TD.